Last updated: 7 December 2021

 External Dispute Resolution Schemes:

-In the event that you are not satisfied with our proposal for resolution of your complaint, you are entitled to have your dispute considered, free of charge, by the relevant external dispute resolution scheme.
+In the event that you are not satisfied with our proposal for the resolution of your complaint, you are entitled to have your dispute considered, free of charge, by the relevant external dispute resolution scheme.

 WhiteStar Finance Pty Ltd is registered with the Australian Financial Complaints Authority (AFCA).
 The Ombudsman Service is a free and independent external dispute resolution (EDR) scheme.
 It provides our clients with a confidential, independent alternative to expensive legal proceedings.